adilayman/gamez/README.md

 }
 ```

-To add it to your game, you have to call `MyGame::entities.add(MyCharacter)`
+This new entity, can be added to the game using `MyGame::entities.add(MyCharacter)`

 By default, a game entity comes without a gesture detector.
-If you want to add a gesture, you have to implement the corresponding interface.
+In order to detect a gesture for it, we can implement one or several interfaces of gesture detection:

+* `LongPressDetector`
+* `TapDetector`
+* `GesturesDetector`: for detecting all possible gestures.

 ```dart
 class MyCharacter extends GameEntity implements TapDetector {